Hyperbaric Medicine Frequently Asked Questions

 Over time, hyperbaric oxygen therapy has proven to be very effective in treating many diseases other than decompression sickness.
 It does not replace other reliable treatments such as surgery and medication, but is generally prescribed in conjunction with other therapies.
 For example, in the case of wound healing, HBO facilitates increased oxygen intake to create an abundance of oxygen in the body’s tissues, speeding repair of tissue damage.

-Accepted indications for hyperbaric oxygen therapy encompass a wide range of medical conditions, including:
+What are some accepted indications for hyperbaric oxygen therapy that encompass a wide range of medical conditions?

 - Air or gas embolism (blocked arteries)